firstname.lastname@example.org | 520.529.1766 ext. 203

 Yolanda is Director of Charter School Bond Compliance and CIC’s longest tenured employee.
 Her expertise in the post-issuance continuing disclosure process for tax exempt Charter School bond financing makes her an invaluable resource for bond trustees, counsel, borrowers, and clients.
 Yolanda started her banking career at the age of 16 with Southern Arizona Bank.
 At that time, Tucson banks housed all their departments locally, allowing her opportunities to fill a wide array of back-shop roles learn an equally diverse set of financial skills, and work with various support teams.
 These experiences proved invaluable during her 39 years in the industry (mostly with Wells Fargo Bank) where she assembled and managed teams well-known for their focus on the customer experience.
 Her previous work has contributed greatly to her success in her current role.
 A devoted wife, mother of three, and ‘Nana’ to five grandkids, “Yolie” works hard and plays hard, enjoying travel, beach vacations and family camping trips.

-FLor De Liz Matus
+Flor De Liz Matus

-Charter School Compliance Officer
+Charter School Program Manager

 Flor De Liz Matus has a long history of combining her passion for education with the business skills she learned during her 7 years as a Financial Advisor for BBVA Compass.
 Prior to working at CIC, Flor managed a regional team of “success coaches” at Earn to Learn, a Tucson-based college savings and scholarship program for low-income families.
 As Compliance Manager in CIC’s Charter School Program, she is bringing her unique skill set to benefit the growing charter school sector in Arizona.
 Flor attained her Bachelor’s degree in Economy & Industry from the University of Arizona and an Associate’s degree in Business Administration from Pima Community College.
 A Tucson native, Flor De Liz is very passionate about living a healthy lifestyle and is certified as a fitness trainer as is her husband, Andre.
 They both share their knowledge of nutrition and physical fitness with others in the community.